 Pacific, Bryler, Charlotte, Fulton, Horizon, and Naomi share the same underlying structure and functionality.
 This guide applies to all these templates.

-Pacific, Bryler, Charlotte, Fulton, Horizon, and Naomi support a single-page style Index Page, which creates a layout of multiple pages stacked vertically.
+The single-page style Index Page stacks the content from multiple pages vertically, allowing you to highlight images and information in one location.
 The result is a unified page that presents a variety of content.

 Tip: The Index Page makes a great homepage.

 The Index supports Gallery, Album, and Regular Pages.
 Each page appears as its own section.
 These sections stack vertically in the order in which they’re arranged within the Index.

 - Drag in existing pages, or click + Add Section to add a new section.

 - Hover over the page content and click Edit to add content to each section.
 For Content sections, add blocks to create text and other content.
 For Gallery sections, add images or videos, and give them titles and descriptions.
 For Album sections, add music.